 However, if you have trouble receiving approval for a traditional, unsecured credit card, you may instead consider applying for a secured credit card.
 This works by your bank or other credit card company extending you a line of credit based on your deposit balance secured by a savings account.

 Because this method essentially has you borrow money from yourself, this represents the simplest method to qualify for a credit card.
 Further, it represents a step in the right direction for building good credit.
 You should not have major difficulty finding a credit card company which specializes in offering secured Visa and MasterCard credit cards to aid you in establishing credit.

-However, if you have a desire to monetize your spending with well-suited rewards credit cards, you might consider checking out which cards best fit your spending patterns by using the credit card finder widget at the bottom of the post.
+However, if you have a desire to monetize your spending with well-suited rewards credit cards, you might consider checking out which cards best fit your spending patterns.

 Authorized User Accounts

 If a family member (i.e., spouse, parents, siblings) already carry one of these retail or major credit cards, you might consider asking them to add you as an authorized user to their account.
 The paperwork for this arrangement rarely requires filing a credit card application.

 However, be warned of an ongoing debate about the effectiveness of becoming an authorized user on someone else’s credit card.
 Because the credit card sees you as someone added to the account with limited privileges, you might not receive the full impact as maintaining a card in good standing in your own name.

 When you have a credit card as an authorized user, you have the ability to make purchases with the card and also to have all usage and payment activity show up on your credit report.
 The difference with an authorized user and having the account in your own name comes when you do not hold responsibility for making the payments.